-2021 Delivery Program Strategy 4.5 Provide a night level of customer service to the community 2018/19 Operational Plan Activity Performance Measure Division Team 4.5.1 Implement business continuity plan Table Top exercises working on examples for DR. Staff training Completion of Sub Plans People Culture Governance Governance 4.5.2 Implement an Enterprise Risk Management Framework Staff training.
+2021 Delivery Program Strategy 4.5 Provide a high level of customer service to the community / 2018/19 Operational Plan Activity Performance Measure Division Team 4.5.1 Implement business continuity plan Table Top exercises working on examples for DR. Staff training Completion of Sub Plans People Culture Governance Governance 4.5.2 Implement an Enterprise Risk Management Framework Staff training.
 Capturing data for risk register Managing data within register People Culture Governance Governance 4.5.3 Provide support to volunteer groups and section 355 committees to manage risk.
 Confirm our level of support.
-Improve registration Completion of Terms of Reference update People Culture Governance Governance 4.5.4 Undertake 3 internal audits annually Audits Undertaken People Culture Governance Governance 4.5.5 Coordinate Policy Harmonisation project All council policies are harmonised People Culture Governance Governance 4.5.6 Develop and Implement a Councillor Induction and Professional Development Guidelines Guidelines completed and distributed People Culture Governance Governance 4.5.7 Prepare and coordinate requirements for 2020 council elections Work completed in time for elections People Culture Governance Governa 4.5.8 Implement JLT Continuous Improvement Plan across organisation Continuous improvement plan implemented People Culture Governance Governance 4.5.9 Complete Policy Harmonisation for Assets and Infrastructure All Asset and Infrastructure policies are harmonised Assets Assets 4.5.10 Complete Policy Harmonisation for Strategy and Place All Strategy and Place policies are harmonised Strategy and Place Strategy and Place 4.5.11 Complete Policy Harmonisation for Community Services All Community Services Policies are harmonised Community Services Community Services 4.5.12 Complete Policy Harmonisation for Infrastructure Works All Infrastructure works policies are harmonised Infrastructure Works Infrastructure Works 4.5.13 Complete Policy Harmonisation for Finance and II, All Finance and IT policies are harmonised Finance and IT Finance and IT
+Improve registration Completion of Terms of Reference update People Culture Governance Governance 4.5.4 Undertake 3 internal audits annually Audits Undertaken People Culture Governance Governance 4.5.5 Coordinate Policy Harmonisation project All council policies are harmonised People Culture Governance Governance 4.5.6 Develop and Implement a Councillor Induction and Professional Development Guidelines Guidelines completed and distributed People Culture Governance Governance 4.5.7 Prepare and coordinate requirements for 2020 council elections Work completed in time for elections People Culture Governance Governance 4.5.8 Complete Policy Harmonisation for Assets and Infrastructure All Asset and Infrastructure policies are harmonised Assets Assets 4.5.9 Complete Policy Harmonisation for Strategy and Place All Strategy and Place policies are harmonised Strategy and Place Strategy and Place 4.5.10 Complete Policy Harmonisation for Community Services All Community Services Policies are harmonised Community Services Community Services 4.5.11 Complete Policy Harmonisation for Infrastructure Works All Infrastructure works policies are harmonised Infrastructure Works Infrastructure Works 4.5.12 Complete Policy Harmonisation for Finance and IT All Finance and IT policies are harmonised Finance and IT Finance and IT

-2021 Delivery Program Strategy 4.6 Council builds strong relationships with other organisations to advocate for our communities 2018/19 Operational Plan Activity Performance Measure Di Division Team 4.6.1 Undertake advocacy initiatives in accordance with the priorities as adopted in the Advocacy plan Advocacy efforts are aligned with priorities in plan, Advocacy Plan is reviewed before December 2019; Office of GM General Manager 4.6.2 Maintain an active membership to the Canberra Region Joint Organisation 80% of CRJO events are attended by SVC representatives Office of GM General Manager 4.6.3 Partner with stakeholders to ensure sustainable outcomes for the region as a result of Snowy 2.0 Active involvement in State Coordination Group Office of GM General Manager
+2021 Delivery Program Strategy 4.6 Council builds strong relationships with other organisations to advocate for our communities 2018/19 Operational Plan Activity Performance Measure Division Team 4.6.1 Undertake advocacy initiatives in accordance with the priorities as adopted in the Advocacy plan Advocacy efforts are aligned with priorities in plan; Advocacy Plan is reviewed before December 2019; Office of GM General Manager 4.6.2 Maintain an active membership to the Canberra Region Joint Organisation 80% of CRJO events are attended by SVC representatives Office of GM General Manager 4.6.3 Partner with stakeholders to ensure sustainable outcomes for the region as a result of Snowy 2.0 Active involvement in State Coordination Group Office of GM General Manager